alematema/abba/README.md

 # abba
-This application tells either is possible or not to obtain a given target string of characters A and B, from another given initial string of characters A and B, through only two basic operations on initial string s.
+This application tells either is possible or not to obtain a given string of characters A and B, from another string of characters A and B, through only two basic operations on initial string s.
 Uses brute force for accomplish the task.
 Has O(2^n), where n = target.length - initial.lenght.

 #The allowed operations on initial string are <br>
  	*  adding an A to the end of the string <br>